azeem-aslam-ch/azeem-aslam-ch/README.md

 - [YOLOv8 Vehicle Classification](https://github.com/azeem-aslam-ch/Real-time-Vehicle-detection) – Real-time Vehicle detection using custom dataset.
 [Streamlit Link](https://huggingface.co/spaces/azeemaslam/vehicle-detector)

-  ## 🚀 Live Deployment

-This project is deployed on [Hugging Face Spaces](https://huggingface.co/spaces/azeemaslam/vehicle-detector), where you can:
+Vehicle Classification project is deployed on [Hugging Face Spaces](https://huggingface.co/spaces/azeemaslam/vehicle-detector), where you can:

 - Upload images or use your webcam
 - Detect motorcycles and scooters using a YOLOv8 model